FlaskAio/navycut/README.md

     <li>Customished ORM using SQLAlchemy.</li>
         <ul>
             <li>It's comes with all the sqlalchemy features with some extra features.</li>
-            <li>It's have the own Image, Json, Text, Integer, String and many others fileds like Django ORM has.</li>
+            <li>It's have the own Image, Json, Text, Integer, String and many other fields like Django ORM has.</li>
             <li>Some fileds have the default choices system to add value by providing a tuple data like Django ORM.</li>
         </ul>
     <li>Inbuild Admin system using flask-admin.
 So all the flask-admin features are applicable here.</li>